bajtos/cf-latencies/README.md

 Exploration of Cloudflare D1/KV/Cache latencies

+## Observations

+- Cold reads from KV and D1 can be slow, up to 200-300ms.
+- D1 is much slower than KV:
+  - D1: ~300-500ms for every read.
+  - KV: ~160ms for the first read, less than 10ms for subsequent reads.
+- The default `fetch()` caching does not seem to work at all, despite the fact that we are fetching fetching from the CDN-accelerated hostname.
+- Explicit caching works great, it gives us worker latency below 10ms on cache hits.

+## URLs you can try yourself

 Direct reads from KV or D1.
 The handler reports read latency and adds an artificial 1s delay to the response.

 - https://bajtos-cf-latencies.filcdn.io/kv